Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: SMC with Gaussian mixture approximation

 Now \(Q(u,dv)\) is independent with respect to \(u\), thus we can drop \(u\) and rewrite it as \(Q(dv)\).
 The accept rate function is

 Then with the help of Theorem \ref{GMM approximate post} we have the equivalence between \(Q(du)\) and \(\mu_0(du)\), therefore \(a(u,v)\) has a simpler form:

 If we have a good Gaussian mixture approximation of the posterior, then \(a(u,v)\approx 1\), which means sampling from the Gaussian mixture is an approximation of pCN with a Gaussian mixture proposal shown in Algorithm \ref{alg pCN GM}.
-More precisely, recall that \(Q(dv)\) is the Gaussian mixture sampler defined by (\ref{GMM beta=1}), and we have: \begin{theorem} The Gaussian mixture sampler \(Q\) is an approximation of the transition kernel \(P\), defined by (\ref{Q-P}):
+More precisely, recall that \(Q(dv)\) is the Gaussian mixture sampler defined by (\ref{GMM beta=1}), and we have: \begin{theorem} Recall that \(\mu_j\) is the posterior of layer j.
+Then we have that the Gaussian mixture sampler \(Q\) is an approximation of the transition kernel \(P\), defined by (\ref{Q-P}):